singerdmx/flutter-quill/README.md

 ### Custom Toolbar
-if you want to use custom toolbar but still want the support of this libray You can use the `QuillBaseToolbar` which is the base for the `QuillToolbar`
+If you want to use custom toolbar but still want the support of this libray You can use the `QuillBaseToolbar` which is the base for the `QuillToolbar`

-> If you are using the offical buttons in the toolbar then you must provide them with `QuillToolbarProvider` inherited widget, you don't have to do this if you are using the `QuillToolbar` since it will be done for you
+> If you are using the offical buttons in the somewhere like the the custom toolbar then you must provide them with `QuillToolbarProvider` inherited widget, you don't have to do this if you are using the `QuillToolbar` since it will be done for you

 Example: